TheAlphaSchoolSystemPTYLTD/student-details/getStudentsDetails.md

-**getStudentDetails**
+**getStudentsDetails**
 ----
-  Returns a structured Student data comprising general, school, boarder, and mceecdya details in JSON format.
+  Returns an array of structured Student data comprising general, school, and other school details in JSON format.

 * **Version:**